-Olive Oil And Heart Health
+Olive Oil And Heart

 The main type of fat found in all kinds of olive oil is monounsaturated fatty acids (MUFAs).
 MUFAs may help lower your risk of heart disease by improving related risk factors.
 For instance, MUFAs have been found to lower your total cholesterol and LDL cholesterol levels.

 Studies on the ‘Mediterranean Diet’ have shown that olive oil can help prevent heart disease.
 In one major study, it reduced heart attacks, strokes and death by 30%.

 Best Way Of Using Olive Oil For Cooking

 Olive oil can be used for grilling, sautéing and roasting.
 It can also be used as spreads for breads and base for Italian, Greek and Spanish dishes.
 Use extra virgin olive oil in salads or to add to cooked foods, but not for high temperature cooking.